-UPDATE 1-China car sales drop at steepest rate in almost seven years
+UPDATE 2-China car sales drop at steepest pace in almost seven years

 The November drop comes on the heels of almost 12 percent declines in each of the past two months, putting China on track for an annual sales contraction not seen since at least 1990.

+The industry body, which has previously cited the impact of a sluggish economy and the U.S.-China trade war for the slowdown in the auto market, forecast annual sales would drop 3 percent.

+“We’re currently in a painful period, and this process is really tough,” Xu Haidong, CAAM assistant secretary general, said at a briefing in Beijing on Tuesday.

-Sales totalled 25.4 million vehicles in the first eleven months of the year, down 1.7 percent from the same period a year earlier, data from the China Association of Automobile Manufacturers (CAAM) showed.
+China car sales totalled 25.4 million vehicles in the first eleven months of the year, down 1.7 percent from the same period a year earlier, data from the China Association of Automobile Manufacturers (CAAM) showed.

-The industry body did not immediately give a reason for the sales drop in November, but has cited the impact a sluggish economy and the trade war with the United States.

-Reuters reported in October that China’s car dealers, hit hard by the slowdown, were pushing Beijing to prop up the sector, including a proposal that authorities cut the purchase tax on some smaller cars by 50 percent.
+Hit hard by the slowdown, China’s car dealers have urged Beijing to prop up the sector, suggesting that authorities cut the purchase tax on some smaller cars by 50 percent, Reuters reported in October.

-China’s powerful state planning agency poured cold water on the industry’s request and said the slowdown could weed out weaker players in the market.
+China’s powerful state planning agency, however, poured cold water on the request and said the slowdown could weed out weaker players in the market.

+“This can help us with the survival of the fittest and improve concentration in the industry,” said Shi Jianhua, another senior CAAM official, referring to the slowdown.

-The downtrend in sales shows how international car makers, from General Motors to Toyota Motor, are in for a rough ride at a time when they are increasingly looking towards the top auto market as a driver of growth.
+The downtrend in sales shows how international car makers, from General Motors to Toyota Motor, are in for a rough ride at a time when they are increasingly looking towards the top auto market for growth.

 China’s car market is also a major employer, driver of economic growth and a barometer of consumers’ willingness to buy big-ticket items.